ncarrillo/xanite/README.md

   The emulator adjusts its graphics settings (Low, Medium, High) based on the capabilities of your device to ensure smooth performance.

 - **HELP**
-•HELP If you have any issues or errors with the emulator, come to discord https://discord.gg/mCnbeQWq
+If you have any issues or errors with the emulator, with tell us in discord https://discord.gg/mCnbeQWq

 - **OpenGL Rendering**:
   Using OpenGL and GLFW, the emulator provides high-quality graphics rendering for a better gaming experience.